 Doctors can also diagnose SCD in embryos by examining amniotic fluid, the liquid surrounding the embryo.
 They can also test for the condition by examining tissues from the placenta, the organ connecting the umbilical cord to the womb.

 Parents can also undergo screening to determine if they carry the gene or trait for SCD, so they know their child’s chances of inheriting the disease.

-Currently, a bone and blood marrow transplant is the only cure for SCD.
+Currently, a bone and blood marrow transplant is the

 This procedure involves destroying or removing the stem cells that characterize the condition using radiation or medications followed by transfusions of healthy stem cells.
 Once in the body, these cells travel to the bone marrow and produce new, healthy red blood cells throughout the blood.

 Other treatments that can help manage SCD include:

 - Voxelotor: Oral medicine that stops red blood cells from forming the characteristic sickle-shape and sticking together.

 - Crizanlizumab-tmca: Helps stop red blood cells from sticking to blood vessel walls.
 Doctors administer this intravenously.

 - Penicillin: An oral antibiotic people take to reduce the risk of infection.
 Children under